Who are we?

 We also arrange visits from published authors to take workshops; these have proved very popular, with repeat visits.

-Members are encouraged to bring ongoing work to the Critique meetings on the fourth Wednesday of each month for help and suggestions, and novice writers will find members willing to give their time to help them to raise their standards and to enjoy all the fun to be had in the craft of writing.
+Members are encouraged to bring ongoing work to the Critique meetings on the fourth Wednesday of each month for help and suggestions.
+Novice writers will find more experienced members willing to give their time to help them to raise their standards and to enjoy all the fun to be had in the craft of writing.

-If you are interested in meeting a zany, happy and talented bunch of writers, just turn up;
+If you are interested in meeting a friendly, zany, happy and talented bunch of writers, just turn up - your search is over!

 Llandudno, North Wales is the seaside home of book-lovers, poets and writers!